Blasphemy in Pakistan: Religious offences and punishments

-Between 1986 and 2007, Pakistani authorities charged 647 people with blasphemy offences. with one source saying Fifty percent of these were non-Muslims, who represent only 3% of the national population.
+Between 1986 and 2007, Pakistani authorities charged 647 people with blasphemy offences. with one source saying 50% of these were non-Muslims, who represent only 3% of the national population.
 No judicial execution for blasphemy has ever occurred in Pakistan, but 20 of those charged were murdered.

 The only law that may be useful in countering misuse of the blasphemy law is PPC 153 A (a), whoever "by words, either spoken or written, or by signs, or by visible representations or otherwise, promotes or incites, or attempts to promote or incite, on grounds of religion, race, place of birth, residence, language, caste or community or any other ground whatsoever, disharmony or feelings of enmity, hatred or ill-will between different religious, racial, language or regional groups or castes or communities" shall be fined and punished with imprisonment for a term that may extend to five years.

 On 12 January 2011, Prime Minister of Pakistan Yousuf Raza Gilani once again said that there would be no amendments to the blasphemy law.

 Sharia

-The Federal Shariat Court (FSC) is a religious body which rules on whether any particular law is repugnant to the injunctions of Islam.
-If a law is repugnant to Islam, "the President in the case of a law with respect to a matter in the Federal Legislative List or the Concurrent Legislative List, or the Governor in the case of a law with respect to a matter not enumerated in either of those Lists, shall take steps to amend the law so as to bring such law or provision into conformity with the Injunctions of Islam" (Constitution, Article 203D).
+The Federal Shariat Court (FSC) is a religious body that rules on whether any particular law is repugnant to the injunctions of Islam.
+If a law is repugnant to Islam, "the President in the case of a law with respect to a matter in the Federal Legislative List or the Concurrent Legislative List, or the Governor in the case of a law with respect to a matter not enumerated in either of those lists, shall take steps to amend the law so as to bring such law or provision into conformity with the Injunctions of Islam" (Constitution, Article 203D).
 In October 1990, the FSC ruled that § 295-C was repugnant to Islam by permitting life imprisonment as an alternative to a death sentence.
-The Court said "the penalty for contempt of the Holy Prophet ... is death."
+The Court said "the penalty for contempt of the Holy Prophet ... is death".
 The FSC ruled that, if the President did not take action to amend the law before 30 April 1991, then § 295-C would stand amended by its ruling.

 Promptly after the FSC's ruling in 1990, Bishop Dani L. Tasleem filed an appeal in the Supreme Court of Pakistan, which has the power to overrule the FSC.
 In April 2009, the Shariat Appellate Bench of the Supreme Court considered the appeal.
 Deputy Attorney-General Agha Tariq Mehmood, who represented the federal government, said that the Shariat Appellate Bench dismissed the appeal because the appellant did not pursue it.
-The appellant did not present any argument on the appeal because the appellant, according to reports, was no longer alive.
+The appellant did not present any argument on the appeal because, according to reports, he was no longer alive.
 Consequently, it appears to be the law in Pakistan that persons convicted under § 295-C must be sentenced to death with or without a fine.